-The challenge of child marriages, teenage pregnancies, and high levels of girt chocle droposts are closely interfined.
-Many addisecting this continue to be subjected to marriage at an early age, in marriages arranged by parents, leaving them little discise in either timing of pregnancy or girtling a marriage partice (fibutaremus 2013, for Human Rights Initiative 2012), furthermore, the practice of child marriage perpetuides the intergenerational cycle of poverty and acts as a break in development (intergenerational) cycle of poverty and acts as a break in development (intergenerational) cycle of poverty and acts as a break in development (intergenerational) cycle of poverty and acts as a break in family, and kelp lead her family and exemularly her community out of poverty, evolucions in more encovered to action the fer thilky.
+The challenge of child marriages, teenage pregnancies, and high levels of girl school dropouts are closely interlinked.
+Many adolescent girls continue to be subjected to marriage at an early age; in marriages arranged by parents, leaving them little choice in either timing of pregnancy or getting a marriage partner (Rutaremwa 2013; Jensen and Thornton 2003; International Federation for Human Rights and Foundation for Human Rights Initiative 2012).
+Furthermore, the practice of child marriage perpetuates the intergenerational cycle of poverty and acts as a break in development (International Centre for Research on Women 2010).
+A girl protected from child marriage is more likely to stay in school, work and reinvest income into her family, and help lead her family and eventually her community out of poverty.
+Crucially, a girl who marries later (after 19 years) or even after completing tertiary education is more empowered to control her fertility.

-While there have been a number of interventions by government, civil society, development partners, and other stakeholders to address the problem of child marriage in the country, it has remained a major issue undermining girls development and attainment of their full potential in all capability domains (Overseas Development Institute (OD) 2012, 2013).
+While there have been a number of interventions by government, civil society, development partners, and other stakeholders to address the problem of child marriage in the country, it has remained a major issue undermining girls' development and attainment of their full potential in all capability domains (Overseas Development Institute (ODI) 2012, 2013).